SmartGlass Exhibit Cases – Maximum protection for light-sensitive objects

 • “On-time” can be tracked and recorded to measure cumulative light exposure

-• Activated by motion sensor, remote control or push button
+• Activated by motion sensor or push button

 • Easily supplemented with internal LED lighting

-• Available in panels up to 39” wide; wider panels require a seam or a mullion
+• Available in panels up to 39” wide

-• Material options include anti-reflective glass and polycarbonate
+• Material options include anti-reflective museum glass and polycarbonate